 Most organizations, no matter the size or operational environment (government or industry), employ a senior leader responsible for information security and cybersecurity.
 In many organizations, this role is known as chief information security officer (CISO) or director of information security.
 CISOs and others in this position increasingly find that traditional information security strategies and functions are no longer adequate when dealing with today's expanding and dynamic cyber-risk environment.
 Publications abound with opinions and research expressing a wide range of functions that a CISO organization should govern, manage, and perform.
 Making sense of all this and deciding on an approach that is appropriate for your specific organization's business, mission, and objectives can prove challenging.
 In this blog post, we present recent research on this topic, including a CISO framework for a large, diverse, U.S. national organization.
 This framework is the product of interviews with CISOs and an examination of policies, frameworks, maturity models, standards, codes of practice, and lessons learned from cybersecurity incidents.

 Read the technical note Structuring the Chief Information Security Officer Organization.

 Listen to the CERT podcast Structuring the Chief Information Security Officer Organization, featuring Julia Allen and Nader Mehravari.

-View the SEI Webinar and slides: Structuring the Chief Information Security Officer Organization, December 2015.
+View the SEI webinar Structuring the Chief Information Security Officer Organization, December 2015.